stolsma/apiary/README.md

     sudo npm install apiary -g

-# Documentation
+# Code documentation

-The documentation of `apiary` is still very much a work in progress.
+The code documentation of `apiary` is still very much a work in progress.
 We'll be actively updating the documentation in the upcoming months to make it easier to get acclimated with `apiary`.

+A first preview can be found [here](https://github.com/stolsma/apiary/tree/master/docs)!

 # An overview of using apiary